helm/charts/stable/drupal/README.md

 ## Persistence

-The configured image must store Drupal data and Apache configurations in separate paths of the container.

-The [Bitnami Drupal](https://github.com/bitnami/bitnami-docker-drupal) image stores the Drupal data and Apache configurations at the `/bitnami/drupal` and `/bitnami/apache` paths of the container.
-If you wish to override the `image` value, and your image stores this data and configurations in different paths, you may specify these paths with `volumeMounts.drupal.mountPath` and `volumeMounts.apache.mountPath`.
+The [Bitnami Drupal](https://github.com/bitnami/bitnami-docker-drupal) image stores the Drupal data at the `/bitnami/drupal` path of the container.
+If you wish to override the `image` value, and your image stores this data in different path, you may specify these paths with `volumeMounts.drupal.mountPath`.

 Persistent Volume Claims are used to keep the data across deployments.
 This is known to work in GCE, AWS, and minikube.
 See the [Configuration](#configuration) section to configure the PVC or to disable persistence.